Pad\'e Approximation and Partition Function Zeros: Anisotropic Heisenberg or XY Model

 \section{Anisotropic Heisenberg or XY Model}

-The two-dimensional \textbf{anisotropic Heisenberg} model provides a paradigmatic example of a system undergoing a Berezinskii--Kosterlitz--Thouless (BKT) transition \cite{kt1, kt2}, which has been the subject of sustained theoretical and experimental interest for more than four decades~\cite{40yearskt}.
+The two-dimensional \textbf{anisotropic Heisenberg} model provides a paradigmatic example of a system undergoing a Berezinskii-Kosterlitz-Thouless (BKT) transition \cite{kt1, kt2}, which has been the subject of sustained theoretical and experimental interest for more than four decades~\cite{40yearskt}.
 Unlike conventional first- or second-order phase transitions, the BKT transition is topological in nature and does not involve spontaneous symmetry breaking or the emergence of true long-range order \cite{nolongrangeorderkt}.
-Instead, the low-temperature phase is characterized by quasi-long-range order, with two point correlation functions exhibiting an algebraic decay for \(T \leq T_{\mathrm{BKT}}\), while above the transition temperature the correlations decay exponentially.
+Instead, the low-temperature phase is characterized by quasi-long-range order, with two point correlation functions exhibiting an algebraic decay for $T \leq T_{\mathrm{BKT}}$, while above the transition temperature the correlations decay exponentially.

-The transition occurs at a characteristic temperature \(T_{\mathrm{BKT}}\), below which the system exhibits a line of critical points extending down to zero temperature.
+The transition occurs at a characteristic temperature $T_{\mathrm{BKT}}$, below which the system exhibits a line of critical points extending down to zero temperature.
 All derivatives of the free energy remain finite at the transition, and for this reason the BKT transition is classified as an infinite order phase transition.
-Despite the absence of divergences, the free energy is non-analytic for \(T\leq T_{\mathrm{BKT}}\) and, in the termodanymic limit, it is spected to see a line of zeros in the Fisher zeros map in the real temperature axis, while for \(T > T_{\mathrm{BKT}}\) the zeros should not touch the real positive axis.
+Despite the absence of divergences, the free energy is non-analytic for $T\leq T_{\mathrm{BKT}}$ and, in the thermodynamic limit, it is expected to see a line of zeros in the Fisher zeros map along the real temperature axis, while for $T > T_{\mathrm{BKT}}$ the zeros should not touch the real positive axis.

 To establish notation and provide the basis for the numerical analysis that follows, the XY model is described by the Hamiltonian